isaacnmm/pestpolicy-hugo2XX/content/posts/best-headphones-for-music-production/index.md

 ---
-title: Best Headphones for Music Production
+title: 7 Best Headphones for Music Production in 2026
 description: Headphones, headphones...headphones everywhere...which pair do you pick?
   They are essential for any audio monitoring
 slug: best-headphones-for-music-production